TreadmillReviewGuru helps consumers find the best home fitness products. When you buy a product we recommend, we may

-The Teeter FitSpine X1 is the base model that fitspine offers, but it is in now way basic.
+The Teeter FitSpine X1 is the base model that Teeter offers, but it is in no way basic.
 Teeter is a big name in the inversion table world.
 They have been in the game for almost 40 years, with a singular focus on inversion tables and the relief of back pain.
 Their tables are the cream of the crop, and the Teeter FitSpine X1 is no exception.
-The X1 is a fantastic product that can help you with a wide array of back and neck issues.
+The X1 is a fantastic product that can help with a wide array of back and neck issues.
 With its all-steel frame and 8-point suspension bed, you get both a durable and comfortable inversion bed.
-It’s UL certified, and FDA-Registered, which means it is indicated for back pain, sciatica, spinal degeneration, tight back muscles, tension, herniated disc and even degenerative disc disease.
-With the Teeter FitSpine X1, you are getting a product that has gone through extensive testing and proven to be effective, safe, and high quality.
+It’s UL-certified, and FDA-Registered, which means it is indicated for back pain, sciatica, spinal degeneration, tight back muscles, tension, herniated disc, and even degenerative disc disease.
+With the Teeter FitSpine X1, you are getting a product that has gone through extensive testing and is proven to be effective, safe, and high quality.
 Not many other brands have done that.
 You’ll love the sturdy, durable design and simple function of the FitSpine X1.